How do you update your GMB listing if you are moving the business?

 - If the new business is going to be radically different (naming, branding, operation changes) then just create and claim a new business.

-- If the previous owner is not able to provide you GMB access, you can request access via Google.
+- If the previous owner is not able to provide you with access, you can request access via Google.

-When looking for local goods and services, consumers want to experience as little friction as possible.
-They want to be able to find your location, hours and reviews with a simple Google search.
-Utilizing Google My Business (GMB) to manage your listings helps streamline this process, bringing more eyeballs and foot traffic to your location.
+When looking for local goods and services, potential customers want to experience as little friction as possible.
+They want to be able to find your physical location, hours, and customer reviews with a simple Google search.
+Utilizing Google Busines Profile (GBP or formerly known as Google My Business) to manage your listings helps streamline this process, bringing more eyeballs and foot traffic to your location.

 If you are moving your business, the more you can plan ahead, the better.
 At least three months in advance of the move, run a Google search on the new address.
-Doing this will give you insight into some key information such as:
+Doing this will give you insight into some key Google Search and Maps information such as:

 - Does Google Street View accurately represent the location?